timdgn/LLM_webapp/README.md

 - **File Upload**: You can upload text, pdf files and images to use in conversations.
 - **Conversation History**: The app saves and loads previous conversations.
 - **Thread Management**: You can create new conversation threads and navigate through existing ones.
+- **Image Generation**: You can generate images with the DALL-E API.

+## Next features
+- **DALL-E Options**: You can choose the size, quality and number of generated images.
+- **Image Generation History**: The app saves and loads previous image generations, along with its prompt.

 ## Contributing